-How many years can you live comfortably on retirement while still keeping inflation in account?
+How many years can you live comfortably on retirement while still taking into account inflation?

 Hopefully, for the rest of your life.
 Give or take 20 years?

-If it’s significantly lower that.
+If it’s significantly lower than.
 Then you might be forced out of retirement.